takemaru/graphillion/README.md

 To build Graphillion, you need gcc version 4.2 or later. http://gcc.gnu.org/

-#### GMP (The Gnu multiple precision arithmetic library) - optional

-With GMP, Graphillion provides arbitrary precision numbers in counting the number of graphs in a set; otherwise double precision floating-point numbers are used.  http://gmplib.org/

 #### NetworkX and Matplotlib - optional for the tutorial

 [NetworkX] and Matplotlib are Python modules for creating and drawing